-A positioning statement concisely describes your target market and how you want your brand to be perceived by that market.
-It’s generally shared internally so that employees who are responsible for marketing and communications can build messaging around it.
+A positioning statement concisely describes your target market and how you want your brand perceived by that market.
+So that employees who are responsible for marketing and communications can build messaging around it, It’s generally shared internally.
 Every product and marketing decision you make regarding your brand must align with and support your positioning statement.

 A positioning statement includes information about target customers, product or service benefits and key differentiators.
 To get started with creating your positioning statement, survey and interview your best customers.
 Then, develop a clear problem and benefit statements.
 Finally, draft and test your positioning statement and refine it as you go.
 Use the following template to begin to craft your positioning statement:

 For [target customers], [company] is the leading [category] that provides [unique benefit].

 Infusionsoft is the leading sales and marketing software for actual small businesses, designed to help them get organised, grow sales and save time.
 Unlike other small business software providers, Infusionsoft is solely focused on small business success and provides one easy-to-use system for sales and marketing.